-Following a decrease in the world equity index and falling interest rates at the start of the year due to Covid-19, 2020 ended with a strong final quarter due to positive vaccine announcements.
-The Company's underlying investments therefore delivered a positive return due to increased confidence as a result of positive vaccine announcements.
+2021 has turned out to be another good year for investment despite Covid-19, as global stock markets finished on a high.
+The Company's underlying investments therefore delivered a positive return.
 The Company continues to monitor and review the investment strategy to ensure a balance between potential reward and future losses.
-The net investment return was a profit of £2,551,530 (2019: £3,061,859).
+The net investment return was a profit of £2,073,313 (2020: £2,551,530).